The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 “You’re soft…,” Kanna whispered, though Goda did not stir, because she had said it so quietly that she almost couldn’t even hear herself.
 “All this time, I’ve barely seen more than the hard side of you.
 I’ve turned you into a monster.”

-It was true that seeing the violence in Goda still excited the violence in Kanna, but Kanna couldn’t help feeling like there was other energy dancing between them, too.
+It was true that seeing the violence in Goda still excited the violence in Kanna, though Kanna couldn’t help but feel like there was other energy dancing between them, too.
 She wanted to explore this much more than the landscape of the continent.

 But would they even have the time?

 Even now, I try to provoke you, don’t I?
 Kanna thought.
-I want you to take me by the throat and force me as much as I want you to softly press your mouth to my neck.
+I want you to fight me as much as I want you to softly press your mouth to me.
 I want both.
 I want all of it.

 A naked savage and a gardener planting flowers.
 A devil and a messenger of God.
-A woman and a man.
+A woman—and maybe a bit of a man, too.

-But would Kanna ever have the chance to uncover what lay beneath all this duality?
-Would Goda ever have the chance to uncover Kanna’s secrets, too?
+But Kanna did not know if she would ever have the chance to uncover what lay beneath all this duality, let alone the chance to let Goda uncover Kanna’s own secrets, too.
+They were both running out of time.

 The voice called again.
 It had grown more urgent.